Reverse Mortgage Loan - Reverse Mortgage Lender

 Reverse mortgage counseling is an essential step enforced by the U.S. Department of Housing and Urban Development (HUD) for homeowners interested in a Home Equity Conversion Mortgage (HECM).
 This process ensures that before signing a loan application, homeowners receive comprehensive education on the financial responsibilities involved in a reverse mortgage.

-Typically, approved reverse mortgage counselors charge "reasonable and customary" fees, generally around $125 or more.
-However, HUD does authorize a waiver for homeowners below 200% of the federal poverty level, those in mortgage delinquency, default, or experiencing homelessness.
-It's critical to note that completing counseling doesn't guarantee HECM approval, and further sessions might be necessary if financial implications are not fully understood.
+Approved reverse mortgage counselors charge “reasonable and customary” fees, usually around $125 or more.
+HUD does allow a waiver for homeowners below 200% of the federal poverty level, those in mortgage delinquency, default or homelessness.
+Note that counseling doesn’t guarantee HECM approval and you may need additional sessions if you don’t fully understand the financial implications.

 To qualify for a HECM, homeowners must be at least 62 years old, own their homes, possess the financial resources to cover costs like property taxes and insurance, and complete the approved reverse mortgage counseling.